 Over the last decade, so-called ‘designer’, or ‘hybrid’, dogs have grown in popularity.
 One such example is the Pomeranian Chihuahua Mix (often also referred to as a Pomchi).
-These mixed breeds can make wonderful family pets, but you should be aware that each dog could vary greatly in appearance and personality traits.
+The Pomchi is one of many designer dog mixed breeds, and can make wonderful family pets, but you should be aware that each dog could vary greatly in appearance and personality traits.

 Parent Breed Histories